miragejs/miragejs/README.md

 # TODO

-**setup**
-- [ ] setup testing stuff automatically or with a blueprint

 **tests**
 - [ ] override route in test to return 404

 **stub**
-- [ ] shorthand for multiple data relationships, e.g. lesson has many questions, questions has many answers
+- [ ] shorthand for multiple data relationships? e.g. lesson has many questions, questions has many answers
 - [ ] with where/query
 - [ ] with attrs (partial models)

 **Roadmap**
 - [ ] Adapter, only works with AMS-style right now.
 - [ ] Factories for adding data to store in tests.
-- [ ] Write more tests for my testing library that helps you test.